-Here are five small changes, from the NHS, you can make to help you stop snoring
+Here are five small changes, from the NHS, you can make to help you stop snoring:

+- Avoid sleeping on your back.
 This can make you more likely to snore as your tongue, chin and the fatty tissue under your chin relaxes.
 This can apply excess pressure on your airways which will cause you to snore.